EmaMaker/emamaker.github.io/events/romecup2024.md

 competitions, should some wires come loose in transport (fortunately, this has yet to
 	happen).

-Each panel as an outgoing male barrel jack connector and an incoming female barrel jack connector, which allows for inter-panel connection while still mantaining all the panels connected in parallel (eletrically speaking).
+Each panel has an outgoing male barrel jack connector and an incoming female barrel jack connector, which allows for inter-panel connection while still mantaining all the panels connected in parallel (eletrically speaking).